Debt Consolidation

 The impact of debt consolidation on your credit can vary.
 In the short term, taking out a new loan or line of credit may temporarily lower your credit score due to a new credit inquiry and the addition of a new account.
 However, in the long run, debt consolidation can potentially improve your credit score by:

-• Lowering credit utilization: Consolidating revolving credit debt (such as credit card debt) through an installment credit (such as a debt consolidation loan) decreases your credit utilization ratio, which is a significant factor in credit scoring.
+• Lowering credit utilization: Consolidating revolving credit card debt with an installment loan (like a debt consolidation loan) can reduce utilization, which is a significant factor in credit scoring.

 • Simplifying payments: Making consistent, on-time payments on your new consolidation loan can help establish a positive payment history, which can improve your credit score.